 Metro classifies census tracts as minority tracts if the percentage of the population that is minority within a tract is greater than the percentage for King County as a whole.
-Based on the American Community Survey five-year average for 2014-2018 data, 40.1% of the population is classified as minority within the county.
+Based on the American Community Survey five-year average for 2014-2018 data, 40.1% of the population is classified as minority within the county as a whole.